luyadev/luya/docs/guide/app-admin-module-dashboardobjects.md

 # Admin dashboard objects

 Dashboard objects are elements defined by your admin module attached to the admin UI entry dashboard screen after the login.
-Basically the dashboard objects are returning a template which is feed by an api response.
+Basically the dashboard objects are returning a template which is feed by an API response.

 All dashboard objects are defined inside the {{luya\admin\base\Module::$dashboardObjects}} property.